-- Note 1: When reading the PORTA or PORTB register, all pins configured as analog input channels will read as '0'. - 2: Analog levels on any pin that is defined as a digital input, including the ANx pins, may cause the input buffer to consume current that is out of the devices specification.
+- Note 1: When reading the PORTA register, all pins configured as analog input channels will read as '0'. - 2: When reading the PORTB register, all pins configured as analog pins on PORTB will be read as '1'. - 3: Analog levels on any pin that is defined as a digital input, including the ANx pins, may cause the input buffer to consume current that is out of the devices specification.